navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/pages/about.md

 slug: /about
 title: About dnavdeej
 ---
 Currently, I am the main point person for UI Design solutions in our company.
 I am truly grateful to be challenged in this role given that I have recently completed my BS in Computer Science from SJSU in 2018.
 In this amount of time, I have been able to acquire a robust design skill set that I did not have straight out of college.
-From my 5 years of experience of front-end internships and my current UI Design position, I have been able to develop a deep understanding of both respective fields.\
+From my 5 years of experience in front-end internships and my current UI Design position, I have been able to develop a deep understanding of both respective fields.\
 \
 As a designer, I am always iterating on better ways to solve solutions.
 If I had it my way, I would want to push out a new and better design every month!
 My favorite part of being a designer is being part of the visionary process.
 I love being able to solve complex problems and collaborating close to project managers to achieve effective solutions.\
 \